ViaHero · Updated November 15, 2019

 Brimming with tropical gardens and coffee shops, Rio Piedras is home base for the University of San Juan.
-Since not many tourists know of Rio Piedras, this barrio is ideal for travelers looking to go off-the-beaten-path in Puerto Rico.
+Since not many tourists know of Rio Piedras, our local trip planners say this barrio is ideal for travelers looking to go off-the-beaten-path in Puerto Rico.

 - Rio Piedras is home to Jardin Botanico, some of Puerto Rico’s most extensive botanical gardens.

 - Locals say you'll find some great farmers' markets!

 - It’s a 30-minute drive to Old San Juan.

 - The restaurants are just ok—you'll find better options closer to the city center.

 - Rio Piedras is located in the southern area of San Juan, so you aren’t going to want to walk far out of the neighborhood.

 Local tip: Public transportation in Puerto Rico can be spotty, but you can quickly drive to the Old San Juan ferry, which is awesome.

 Right on the sea, locals say that Miramar is a great place to visit for those looking for a little adventure.
 Miramar is one of San Juan’s smaller barrios, but with kayak tours, sailing, and deep-sea fishing, you could easily add a few days in Miramar to a Puerto Rico itinerary.